yolocard/blockchain-hackathon/README.md

 ### What is this project about

-Front End component for smart IDs called YOLO Id.
+Front End component for smart IDs called YOLO Smart Id platform.

 ### How to run